-- · Accessing the corresponding USB FIFO from the PC
+- · Access of the corresponding USB FIFO from PC

-- The USB suspend signal from the PC
+- The USB suspend signal from PC

-- The USB resume signal from the PC
+- The USB resume signal from PC

 - USB Reset signal

-When the interrupt is enabled, the stack is not full and the USB interrupt is active, a subroutine call to location 04H will occur.
+When the interrupt is enabled, the stack is not full and the external interrupt is active, a subroutine call to location 04H will occur.
 The interrupt request flag (USBF) and EMI bits will be cleared to disable other interrupts.

-When the PC Host accesses the FIFO of the HT82A832R, the corresponding request bit of the USR is set, and a USB interrupt is triggered.
-So the user can easily determine which FIFO has been accessed.
+When PC Host access the FIFO of the HT82A821R, the corresponding request bit of USR is set, and a USB interrupt is triggered.
+So user can easy to decide which FIFO is accessed.
 When the interrupt has been served, the corresponding bit should be cleared by firmware.
-When the HT82A832R receives a USB Suspend signal from the Host PC, the suspend line (bit0 of USC) of the HT82A832R is set and a USB interrupt is also triggered.
+When HT82A821R receive a USB Suspend signal from Host PC, the suspend line (bit0 of USC) of the HT82A821R is set and a USB interrupt is also triggered.